mcGLITCHGUITAR/Google-Sheets-Get-Status/README.md

 # Get-Status
-Search a google sheets table for the most recent status of an id.
+Search a google sheets table for the most recent data corresponding to an identification code or name.